 The City of Joondalup has recognised improvements are needed for the current security patrol service, known as City Watch.
-In the 2000/01 financial year the Council will be making significant changes to the existing service and staffing operational model which will increase the visibility of the City Watch Officers, through a new dedicated "cone" operation, and improve overall customer service for the community.
+In the 2000/01 financial year the Council will be making significant changes to the existing service and staffing operational model which will increase the visibility of the City Watch Officers, through a new dedicated "zone" operation, and improve overall customer service for the community.

-- Reducing fear of crime. - The outcome is to ensure a more informed and aware community with a realistic understanding of crime and community safety issues.
+3. Reducing fear of crime.

+The outcome is to ensure a more informed and aware community with a realistic understanding of crime and community safety issues.

-In recognising this particular issue the City's Community Connection Project provides a number of education programs and strategies throughout the 2000/01 financial year which also involves community groups and other organisations on security and safety issues.
-In addition a provision for specific youth and seniors education and participation programs will be provided along with educational plays for young students at many schools.
+In recognising this particular issue the City's Community Connection Project provides a number of education programs and strategies throughout the 2000/01 financial year which also involves community grouns and other oreanisations on security and safety participation programs will be provided along with educational plays for young students at many schools.